SouthGreenPlatform/trainings/_pages/linux/RNASeqPractice.md

  - Choose FDR cutoff 0.1 and 0.05

 You obtain a table containing the list of the differential gene expressed according to your designed analysis.
 This table contains baseMean, log2FoldChange, PValue, pvalueadjust.
-This table can be download in order to use it for other analysis.
+This table can be downloaded in order to use it for other analysis.
 The MA Plot show you the up-regulated gene LFC>0, and Down regulated gene LFC<0, the differential gene are in red.

  - Keep this file `deseq_results.csv`
  - Change the name of the file according to your analysis.